DC Defenders

 The DC Defenders are a professional American football team based in Washington, D.C.
-The team was founded by Vince McMahon’s Alpha Entertainment and is an owned-and-operated member of the new XFL owned by Dwayne Johnson’s Alpha Acquico.
+The Defenders compete in the United Football League (UFL).
+The team was founded by Vince McMahon's Alpha Entertainment and is owned by Dwayne Johnson's Alpha Acquico and Fox Corporation.
 The Defenders play their home games at Audi Field.
+The team won the UFL championship in 2025.